jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 green: make it pass
 ---------------------------------------------------------------------------------

-I change the `return statement`_ to a calculation with the inputs
+I change the `return statement`_ to the sum of the inputs

 .. code-block:: python